frictionlessdata/datapackage/data-packages/index.md

 Packaged data resources are described in the `resources` property of the package descriptor.
 This property is an array of values.
-Each value describes a single resource and MUST be a JSON hash.
+Each value describes a single resource and MUST be a JSON object.

 ### Required Fields